benlikescode/geohub/README.md

 ## 🐳 Docker

 You can also easily use Docker and Docker Compose to run or contribute to the app.
+For this, you need to have [Docker installed](https://docs.docker.com/engine/install/).
+This guide assumes you're using Linux.

 1. Clone the repository
 2. Get your Google Maps API key as explained above